hostjane/hostjane.github.io/_pages/security.md

 HostJane takes privacy and intellectual property rights seriously and we are committed to adhering to our legal responsibilities.

-If you wish to submit a DMCA copyright takedown request or counter notice, please follow the instructions given in Section 2.2 and 2.4 of our Acceptable Use Policy.
+If you wish to submit a DMCA copyright takedown request or counter notice, please follow the instructions given in Section 2.2 and 2.4 of our [Acceptable Use Policy (AUP)](https://www.hostjane.com/legal/use-policy/).

 If you wish to delete your account, you can schedule the deletion of all data held about you on HostJane by accessing Settings > Close Account.